 Today’s business laptops come equipped with a variety of other connectivity options as well.
 These can include USB, HDMI, Ethernet, and Thunderbolt™ 3 ports.

 Telecommuting is an ever more common working scenario across a range of industries.
 The needs of the modern telecommuter share much in common with other remote workers when it comes to their mobile device.
 As noted earlier, features like screen size, weight, and battery life are key considerations, especially for those people whose telecommuting life demands portability.

 Being mostly or completely remote, telecommuting workers need a device that remains accessible to IT support and repair, even if their OS or VPN crashes.
-That means looking for systems that offer remote management capabilities such as Intel® Active Management Technology, included as part of the Intel vPro® platform.
+That means looking for systems that offer remote management capabilities such as Intel® Active Management Technology (Intel® AMT), included as part of the Intel vPro® platform.

 Bandwidth represents another potential challenge when telecommuting.
 With demands such as videoconferencing and the growing number of in-home devices, users must expect their systems to reliably perform with little latency and fast upload and download speeds.
-Intel® Wi-Fi 6-enabled PCs, such as those built on the Intel vPro® platform, offer higher capacity3 6, faster downloads3 4, and lower latency.3 7 Meanwhile, the latest Intel® Core™ vPro® processors provide integrated graphics and capabilities for an improved audio experience.
+Intel® Wi-Fi 6-enabled PCs, such as those built on the Intel vPro® platform, offer higher capacity8, faster downloads6, and lower latency.9 Meanwhile, the latest Intel® Core™ vPro® processors provide integrated graphics and capabilities for an improved audio experience.